 John Goodman.
 I first saw John Goodman in David Byrne’s offbeat comedy True Stories (1986).
 Goodman played Louis Fyne, a shy, overweight cleanroom technician who does a video advertising for a mate.
 The first thing that struck me was how stereotypical the role seemed.
 The second thing to strike me was how Goodman quietly transcended the role’s hoariness and really made you feel for this poor schmuck.

 Right after that movie, Goodman went balls-out as a nutso escaped convict in the Coen Bros.’ comedy Raising Arizona (1987), and that cemented my love for the guy.
 After that, he had a huge string of roles where he could seemingly do no wrong — a former high-school quarterback in Everybody’s All-American, a cop who partnered with Al Pacino in Sea of Love, and of course, lovable working-class stiff Dan Connor on the sitcom “Roseanne.”
-It seemed as though Goodman began all of these roles by planting a tiny seed of truth within his character — so that, nobody how outrageous the situation got, you really believed in and felt for this guy.
+It seemed as though Goodman began all of these roles by planting a tiny seed of truth within his character — so that, no matter how outrageous the situation got, you really believed in and felt for this guy.

 Unfortunately, Goodman’s turn from mild-mannered character actor to major star resulted in him starring in some really embarrassing movies — King Ralph, The Babe, and the truly painful The Flintstones.
 But still, when Goodman is really into a worthy role, he still feels like someone you want to give a big bear-hug and buy him a beer.

 Charles Durning.
 In his earlier movies, Durning seemed intent on playing the man you love to hate — whether he was a corrupt cop in The Sting (1973), or the owner of a frog-leg fast-food chain who set his sights on Kermit the Frog as his chain’s spokesperson in The Muppet Movie (1979).